-GAUC estimates ranged from 19 redds in the upper Halfway River to 322 redds in the Chowade River (Table 3.3).
-The total number of redds estimated for all tributaries combined was 508.

-Precision (%CV) for all tributaries, ranged from 33.3% in Turnoff Creek to 78.6% in the Chowade River.
-The GAUC model fit the count data well except for Fiddes Creek (Figure 3.12), where aerial counts did not closely follow a typical normal distribution pattern (trailing zeros were necessary to fit the GAUC model).
+Redd counts were highly variable in 2023, one of the lowest water years within the current study period (Figure 3.1).
+GAUC estimates ranged from one redd in Turnoff Creek to 501 redds in the Chowade River (Table 3.3).
+Only one redd was observed during aerial surveys of Turnoff Creek, resulting in the lowest redd abundance estimate on record.
+Crews noted a large number of beaver dams and other potential barriers to migration, suggesting Bull Trout spawning in Turnoff Creek was inhibited by low water conditions.
+The total number of redds estimated for all tributaries combined was 664.
+Precision (%CV) for all tributaries, ranged from 51.6% in Cypress Creek to 60.4% in the upper Halfway River.
+The GAUC model fit the count data well except for Cypress Creek (Figure 3.13), where aerial counts did not closely follow a typical normal distribution pattern (trailing zeros were necessary to fit the GAUC model).

-Peak count estimates consistently underestimated redd abundance relative to the GAUC method, and peak counts from 2016 to 2022 were lower than the most recent historic peak counts in 2010 and 2012 (Figure 3.13).
+Peak count estimates consistently underestimated redd abundance relative to the GAUC method, and peak counts estimated by this monitoring program were lower than the most recent historic peak counts in 2010 and 2012 (Figure 3.14).